keu/docs/software/configure-deployment.md

 These can include setting Airflow Parallelism, an SMTP service for Alerts, or a [secrets backend](secrets-backend.md) to manage Airflow Connections and Variables.

-Environment Variables can be set for your Airflow Deployment either in the **Variables** tab of the Astronomer UI or in your `Dockerfile`.
+Environment Variables can be set for your Airflow Deployment either in the **Variables** tab of the Software UI or in your `Dockerfile`.
 If you're developing locally, they can also be added to a local `.env` file.
 For more information on configuring Environment Variables, read [Environment Variables on Astronomer](environment-variables.md).

 > **Note**: Environment Variables are distinct from [Airflow Variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html?highlight=variables) and [XComs](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#concepts-xcom), which you can configure directly via the Airflow UI and are used for inter-task communication.